Ochiai-Lab/seqFISH_analysis/README.md

 jupyter notebook
 ```

-Double-click on 1_cellpose-napari.ipynb to open the jupyter notebook.
+The browser will automatically launch, making the Jupyter dashboard accessible for viewing.
+On that page, double-click to open the file named "1_cellpose-napari.ipynb" and then execute all the code.

 After completing all steps, close the jupyter notebook.
 Return to the terminal or Command Prompt and exit by pressing control + c, then execute the following:
 ```
 conda deactivate
 ```

+## 3. Detection of DNA-seqFISH spots
-Next, use [big-fish] to detect spots on DNA, RNA-seqFISH images.
+Next, use [big-fish] to detect spots on DNA-seqFISH images.
+Use the terminal or Command Prompt to execute the following code to perform the above tasks.
 ```
 conda create -n bigfish_env python=3.8
 conda activate bigfish_env